alefsolutions/saidaforceo.ai/README.md

 SAIDA stands for Strategic Artificial Intelligence for Data & Analytics.

-It is designed to move beyond dashboards into real AI-assisted executive reasoning.
+It is designed to move beyond dashboards into real AI-assisted executive reasoning grounded in analytics.